tamjid-ahsan/capstone_customer_churn/assets/req/README.md

 # Dependancy management

-Use following files to recreate this env
+Use following files to recreate env used for this analysis.

 Files description:
 ```
-├── README.md                                               # Readme and instruction
+├── README.md                                               # Readme and instructions
 ├── env                                                     # env .yml files
 │   ├── learn-env-win.yml                                   # for use with windows os
 │   └── learn-env.yml                                       # os agnostic